-What is the Coronavirus Business Interruption Loan scheme (CBILS)?
+What was the Coronavirus Business Interruption Loan scheme (CBILS)?

-CBILS can help SMEs that have lost revenue and had cashflow disrupted as a result of the COVID-19 outbreak.
-Funding is not provided by the government directly but from accredited lenders.
-Borrowers will be fully liable for the debt.
-Under the scheme, the government will pay the interest and fees of the facilities for the first 12 months.
-This scheme was created to provide financial support for smaller businesses during the Coronavirus pandemic.
-It is aimed at businesses with a turnover of less than £45 million.
+CBILS was designed to help SMEs that lost revenue and had their cash flow disrupted as a result of the Covid-19 crisis.
+Funding was not provided by the government directly but from accredited lenders, with borrowers remaining fully liable for the debt.
+Under the scheme, the government paid the interest and fees of the facilities for the first 12 months.
+This scheme was created to provide financial support for smaller businesses during the pandemic.
+It was aimed at companies with a turnover of less than £45m.

 The Coronavirus Business Interruption Loan Scheme is now closed to new applications.
 Please note that applications received by 11.59pm on 31 March 2021 can still be processed through to 31 May.